rizalrenaldi/Illustrator-Script/README.md

 Some of script I modified from many publicly/unlicensed scripts on Stack Overflow, Stack Exchange, Adobe Community Forum.

 *Disclaimer: I'm a designer, not a programmer.
-So the code might "wrong", but I've tested and it definitely works :) Open for correction and please do submit PR if you want to fix it.*
+So the code might "wrong", but I've tested and it definitely works :) Open for correction and please do submit PR if you want to fix it, and help me learn*

 ## Scripts